Handy HintsHow to Make Compost at Home: A Step-by-Step Guide

 We try to throw as many fruit and veg odds and ends in the compost bin rather than the “green bin” as it will add “Free” goodness to the garden.

-If you’ve got a wood burning stove or fireplace you can add the cold ashes to the heap too.
-Just remember that ashes will be high in calcium carbonate so they will reduce the acidic level of the soil.
+Just remember that ashes will be high in calcium carbonate, reducing the acidic level of the soil.

 Have you just finished taking your yearly hanging baskets apart?